iley-power/democracy-how/README.md

 How quickly can education help a society switch from worshipping a dictator to worshipping freedom?
 There are clear examples in history when such processes happened.
 Both Nazi Germany and militaristic Japan switched to be pacifistic countries following education reforms.
 The same way a dictatorship can educate submission in a society within one generation, the same way a democratic government can educate for freedom and equality within one generation.

+==movies and literature effect on children==
+It is no secret that many books and movies for children contain magical stories about kings and queens.
+In these stories monarchy families are glorified.
+It is indeed a dream for many girls to become a princess.
+It is a dream for many boys to be a mighty knight.
+Of course, such a narrative is  just a fruit of writer’s imagination and it is sometimes wonderful to dream about magical worlds where a royal family fights dragons.
+However, the amount of such stories and the dreams they instill inside children is worrisome.
+Why does the amount of fantasy worlds where the population lives under republic or democracy seems to be lower than under a monarchy regime ?
+Why do so many storytellers try to bring our children to worlds where monarchs are glorified ?
+Are these just stories or do we in fact teach our kids from a young age to live in societies with political oppression?
+In some ways, narrative about good kings, helps children to establish the connection that there is a need for a strong leader.
+Such leader may have disposable servants that help him/her during a quest to glory.
+Don’t be surprised then that children reading such books may elect certain leaders when they are adult.

 =Women vs Men=
 Statistic of incarceration in US shows one clear trend about women vs men: there are ten times more men in jail than women.
 Men are more prone to violence and biologically are built with larger muscle tissue than women.
 Historically it is males that fight wars, engage in masacares, torture, systematic rape, and fighting as child soldiers.
 What does it mean to democracy ?
 To create a tolerant and peaceful society, one should appease the male part of the population.
 To fight a large war, there is a need for a large population of young men.
 To enforce a dictatorship, there is a need for a large amount of young and strong men.
 And to topple a dictatorship the same young men should be supporting a democrastic society, visiting demonstrations and potentially participating in a revolution.
 However, once a stable start to a democratic rule is achieved, to sustain a democracy one should convert the energy of young men to efforts such as business, employment, family planning, pleasure.

+=Women and democratization=
+Women maintain an important role in democratization of every society.
+Traditionally it is women who are responsible for the upbringing and education of children in a family.
+It is true that in modern society men started to be more involved, but women still play a core role in the education of their children.
+Given the above, women have an important role to educate their children for tolerance, peace, involvement in society and caring about neighbors, freedom and struggle for freedom.

+Women traditionally have also an important role in educational institutions: day cares and schools.
+In fact dictatorial regimes use teacher as a weapon to brainwash children at school and teach them on how to be a compliant slave of the dictatorial system.
+If you are a person inside such educational system, try to introduce free thinking among your pupils.
+Maybe under the disguise of teaching science or teaching arts: provide a way for kids to think beyond boundaries of existing cruel reality.
+Make children dream about alternative reality.
+Then in the future they will be ready to build a reality of their dreams.

+A good example where women were able to achieve a transition of a war-embattled society to a more peaceful one is the example of a modern Liberia.
+Women of Liberia Mass Action for Peace was a movement lead by women to push on peace talk negotiation between fighting parties. (provide more info about this story)

 =Age-Sex population pyramid and Youth Bulge Theory=
 An excess in young adult male population predictably leads to social unrest, crime, war and terrorism.